quintoandar/butterfree/CONTRIBUTING.md

 #### Create small PRs

 Before you start working on a story/feature, make a mental/written note on how you want to break it down into several smaller pull requests, so it's possible to define a sufficient narrow scope for your changes.
+Also do not forget to assign yourself regarding the PR.

 #### Add good description